wp-plugins/hotspots/readme.txt

 = Heatmaps =
 Heatmaps can be launched from the WordPress admin plugin page by clicking on the "View Heatmap” button or by adding the query string parameter drawHeatmap=true to your website URL ( i.e. http://danielpowney.com?drawHeatmap=true).
 There are different heatmaps for each page, page widht, browser, operating system and device to cater for responsive web design and for filtering.

 When the heatmap is displayed, a HTML5 canvas drawing is overlayed on the website.
-An additional information panel is also provided at the bottom right of the screen which provides the current page width, browser, device etc… If you resize the page width, a different heatmap will be displayed.
+An additional information panel is also provided at the bottom right of the screen which provides the current page width, browser, device etc...
+If you resize the page width, a different heatmap will be displayed.
 A width allowance setting can be changed to allow for some overlap in page widths.

 = User Activity =